Recognised Practitioner in Urban Design

 - Confirmation of receipt of application by UDG office.
 Any obvious problems with the application will be flagged up at this stage (inappropriate sponsors, insufficient experience etc)

-- Detailed assessment of information submitted within the application by the UDG's Recognised Practitioner assessment panel, made up of a small group from the Executive Committee.
-The panel will either make a recommendation that the individual should be elected as a Recognised Practitioner, request further information if there is any uncertainty or ambiguity, or reject the application
+- Detailed assessment of information submitted within the application by the UDG's Recognised Practitioner Assessment Panel, made up of a small group of members from the Executive Committee.

 - The full process should take no longer than two months from receipt of the application to a final decision (unless there are any difficult issues to address).